Put-in-Bay News June 2020

 With the warmer days of Summer upon us, more and more people will be out on the water.
 Covid-19 or high water won’t stop fishermen and pleasure boaters.
 What they will be finding according to scientists who study the lake is they believe the seasonal algae bloom won’t be terribly bad this summer.

 On a scale of 1-10, experts from NOAA predicted a range of 4-6.
 In comparison, the bloom in 2019 rated 7.5.
-When asked what the factors are in the reduction, the experts attributed it to education about phosphorus levels and algal blooms in Lake Erie and less rain in April which reduced nutrient runoff from farm fields in the watershed.
+When asked what the factors are in the reduction, the experts attributed it to education about phosphorus levels and algal blooms in Lake Erie and less rain in April, reducing nutrient runoff from farm fields in the watershed.

-Things may change depending on wind, rain and other factors as the summer heat up in the coming weeks.
-Keep in mind that any bloom that develops will change with time and move with the wind.
+Depending on wind, rain, and other factors, things may change as the summer heat up in the coming weeks.
+Remember that any bloom that develops will change with time and move with the wind.
 Experts believe eliminating the bloom will take time but are optimistic signs are looking better for controlling blooms.
-Covid-19 is not playing much of a role one way or another in the bloom this year, so fishing and boating on the lake are safe things to do.
+Covid-19 is not playing much of a role in one way or another in the bloom this year, so fishing and boating on the lake are safe things to do.

-As water sampling data from the lake and its tributaries are gathered over the next few weeks, the forecast will be refined by scientists and become more accurate.
+As water sampling data from the lake and its tributaries are gathered over the next few weeks, scientists will refine the forecast and become more accurate.
 A final algal bloom forecast will be issued on July 9th in a virtual event from Stone Lab on Gibraltar Island.

 Get Out and Enjoy the Islands’ Preserves Safely!

-you may toss out, and please sort by aluminum, plastic, and glass.
+you may toss them out, and please sort by aluminum, plastic, and glass.